5 Options To Help Seniors Pay Off Debt

 If you’re over the age of 62, a reverse mortgage allows you to borrow against the equity of your home.
 You can receive cash from this kind of loan on a monthly or discretionary lump-sum basis, provided you have enough equity in your home, and you maintain the home in good condition.
 While you receive these cash dispersals, you won’t need to make any payments back to the bank until you sell the house or move.

 This will provide you with access to money that can be used to pay down debts.
-And since this new cash is not actually income but rather it is borrowed money, it is not subject to income tax at the state or federal levels.
+Since this new cash is not actually income but borrowed money, it's not subject to income tax at the state or federal levels.

 Reverse mortgages come with fees and interest that are added to your loan balance each month.
 As the balance grows, your home equity decreases, since your home serves as collateral—just like it did with your original mortgage.
 This is important to consider if you rely on home equity for retirement or plan to leave your home to your heirs after you pass away.